mariatmvendas/mlops_project/reports/README.md

 Student s243299 contributed to the development of the data processing pipeline, ensuring the proper handling and transformation of datasets.
 The student assisted in implementing logging in the code to monitor model performance and track results effectively, promoting transparency and facilitating better analysis of experiments.
 Additionally, the student played a significant role in designing the project's workflows, as well as creating the project's architectural pipeline and addressing boilerplate code, which established a clean and efficient project structure.

-Student sXXXXXX ...
+Student s241925 contributed to writing the scripts to train and evaluate the model.
+Added command line interfaces.
+Contributed to write unite tests.
+Created Fast API application.
+Wrote API tests.
+Did load testing.

 Student sXXXXXX ...

-Furthermore, we have used ChatGPT to help debug our code.
+Furthermore, we have used ChatGPT to help write our code.
 Additionally, we used GitHub Copilot to help write some of our code.